agcodes0315/Innovation-Hacks/README.md

 without sending project context to a cloud service?
 ```

-**DevFlow treats this as an execution-context problem — not just a to-do list problem.**
+**DevFlow treats this as an execution-context problem, not just a to-do list problem.**

 It brings projects, tasks, progress, activity history and local AI planning into one lightweight workspace.